Greater Kota Kinabalu: Subsequent usage

-Usage of the term 'Greater Kota Kinabalu' slowly gain traction in recent years, especially in real estate sector.
+Usage of the term 'Greater Kota Kinabalu' slowly gained traction in recent years, especially in the real estate sector.
 However, because of the separate administrative jurisdictions within Greater Kota Kinabalu, the term is not an officially recognised statistical area by the Department of Statistics Malaysia, and tracking population data remains based on individual districts.
 Despite the sporadic usage of the term in some public policy documents, there is no firm groundwork to establish a dedicated singular body that can represent or govern areas under Greater Kota Kinabalu, to address shared challenges such as meeting population growth needs and minimising development impact on sensitive areas.
-Hence, present socio-economic policy directions tend to focus heavily towards Kota Kinabalu district itself, rather than the entire Greater Kota Kinabalu region.
-On the other hand, the increasing socio-economic integration and interdependency among the districts of Kota Kinabalu, Penampang, Tuaran and Papar been recognised in other ways, thus indirectly reaffirms the feasible existence of Greater Kota Kinabalu as an inter-dependent socio-economic regional entity.
+Hence, present socio-economic policies tend to focus heavily towards Kota Kinabalu district itself, rather than the entire Greater Kota Kinabalu region.
+On the other hand, the increasing socio-economic integration and interdependency among the districts of Kota Kinabalu, Penampang, Putatan, Tuaran and Papar been recognised in other ways, thus indirectly reaffirming the feasible existence of Greater Kota Kinabalu as an inter-dependent socio-economic regional entity.